 Put your friends at un-ease the second that they walk up to your house.
 You can give them a hint of what's in store inside before they even set foot in your home.

 This simple craft can go a long way.
 You'll need black construction paper, a pencil, scissors, and clear tape.
 Just trace out the shapes you want to appear in your window as spooky shadows, cut them out, and tape them up.
 Want your shadows to be larger than one sheet of construction paper?
 No problem – tape as many pieces together to create a larger canvas for you to trace on and tape the whole thing up together.
+There's a lot of free Halloween clip art out there if you don't want to draw your window decorations by hand too!

 In our opinion, there isn't much scarier than having something catch your eye or jump out at you outside in the dark.
-There are tons of different types of decorations and animatronics that you can put in your front lawn to scare your guests that are walking up to your house.
+There are tons of different types of decorations and animatronics that you can put on your front lawn to scare your guests that are walking up to your house.

 - TIP: Consider hanging some decorations from trees – your guests might be looking at eye level, but when something starts moving above them, they’ll definitely be surprised.